 - Here’s an article from a successful Kindle author that makes a convincing case for self-publishing – and includes some useful resources: http://amazonauthorinsights.com/post/166083874000/writing-insights-part-four-publishing-your-book

-How is publishing-on-demand (POD) different from vanity publishing?
+How is printing-on-demand (POD) different from vanity publishing?

 - in vanity publishing, you pay to have copies printed and bound.
 You store, sell, and ship them yourself.
 The process is expensive, especially if the company formats your manuscript for you.